root-project/web/manual/math/index.md

 FUMILI is based on ideas, proposed by I.N.
 Silin.
 It was converted from FORTRAN to C by Sergey Yaschenko s.yaschenko@fz-juelich.de.

 For detailed information on the FUMILI minimization package, see → [TFumili class reference](https://root.cern/doc/master/classTFumili.html){:target="_blank"}.

+### Numerical minimization

+ROOT provides algorithms for one-dimensional und multi-dimensional numerical minimizations.

+**One-dimensional minimization**

+The one-dimensional minimization algorithms are used to find the minimum of a one-dimensional minimization function.
+The function to minimize must be given to the class implementing the algorithm as a [ROOT::Math::IBaseFunctionOneDim](https://root.cern/doc/master/classROOT_1_1Math_1_1IBaseFunctionOneDim.html){:target="_blank"} object.

+You can apply one-dimensional minimization in the following ways:

+- ROOT::Math::BrentMinimizer1D
+- ROOT::Math::GSLMInimizer1D
+- Using the TF1 class

+**ROOT::Math::BrentMinimizer1D**

+[ROOT::Math::BrentMinimizer1D](https://root.cern/doc/master/classROOT_1_1Math_1_1BrentMinimizer1D.html){:target="_blank"} implements the Brent method to minimize an one-dimensional function.
+You must provide an interval containing the function minimum.

+_**Example**_

+In this example a function is definded to minimize as a lambda function.
+The function to minimize must be given to the class implementing the algorithm as a [ROOT::Math::IBaseFunctionOneDim](https://root.cern/doc/master/classROOT_1_1Math_1_1IBaseFunctionOneDim.html){:target="_blank"} object.

+{% highlight C++ %}
+ROOT::Math::Functor1D func( [](double x){ return 1 + -4*x + 1*x*x; } );

+   ROOT::Math::BrentMinimizer1D bm;
+   bm.SetFunction(func, -10,10);
+   bm.Minimize(10,0,0);
+   cout << "Minimum: f(" << bm.XMinimum() << ") = " <<bm.FValMinimum() << endl;
+{% endhighlight %}

+Note that when setting the function to minimize, you must provide the interval range to find the minimum.
+In the `Minimize call, the maximum number of function calls, the relative and absolute tolerance must be provided.

+**ROOT::Math::GSLMInimizer1D**

+[ROOT::Math::GSLMInimizer1D](https://root.cern/doc/master/classROOT_1_1Math_1_1GSLMinimizer1D.html){:target="_blank"} wraps two different methods from the GNU Scientific Library (GSL).
+At construction time you can choose between the BRENT and the GOLDENSECTION algorithmen.
+The GOLDENSECTION algorithm is the simplest method but the slowest and the BRENT algorithm (default) combines the golden section with a parabolic interpolation. <br/>
+You can choose the algorithm as a different enumeration in the constructor:
+- `* ROOT::Math::Minim1D::kBRENT` for the BRENT algorithm (default).
+- `* ROOT::Math::Minim1D::kGOLDENSECTION` for the GOLDENSECTION algorithm.

+_**Example**_

+{% highlight C++ %}
+// This creates a class with the default BRENT algorithm.
+   ROOT::Math::GSLMinimizer1D minBrent;

+// This creates a class with the GOLDENSECTION algorithm ROOT::Math::GSLMinimizer1D minGold(ROOT::Math::Minim1D::kGOLDENSECTION);
+{% endhighlight %}

+**Using the TF1 class**

+You can perform a one-dimensional minimization or maximization of a function by using directly the {% include ref class="TF1" %}  class.
+The minmization implemented in `TF1` uses the `BrentMInimizer1D` and is available with the class member functions `* TF1::GetMinimum` or `TF1::GetMaximum` to find the function minimum (`* TF1::GetMinimumX`) or the maximum value (`TF1::GetMaximumX`).
+You can provide the search interval for the minimum, the tolerance and the maximum iterations as optional parameters of the `* TF1::GetMinimum` or `TF1::GetMaximum` functions.

+**Multi-dimensional minimization**

+The algorithms for a multi-dimensional minimization are implemented in the `ROOT::Math::Minimizer` interface.
+They can be used the same way as it was shown for the one-dimensional mimimization.

 ## UNU.RAN